Please choose from the following menu items!

 Dancing “gyimesi” at Fonó

-As a project activity, students wrote blogs about their experience in Hungary, here are some passages from them:
+As a project activity, students wrote blogs about their experience in Hungary, here are some passages:

 We like Vác a lot because it has a certain charm.
 In the winter there were not a lot of people here but when Spring arrived, the town was blooming.
 There were tourists everywhere and everybody was enjoying the sun.
 The Danube runs through this little town, you can walk along this big river and enjoy the pretty view.
 What’s so spectacular about Vác is the architecture, the squares are very nice and there are a lot of beautiful churches.